jsta/jsta.github.io/_posts/2015-07-06-digioceangis.md

 I encourage people to try this solution if you find yourself running long computations on your local machine.
 If you sign up at Digital Ocean using my [referer link](https://www.digitalocean.com/?refcode=cf7a61ffdec0), you will recieve $10 in starter money.
 This is esentially a free trial!

+**Update**

+I learned several more details that really made my workflow possible:

+1. Using the `Rscript` program rather than direct use of RStudio was neccessary in order to prevent memory issues.
+..* Combining `Rscript` with [Makefiles](https://swcarpentry.github.io/make-novice/) allowed for processing comparmentalization.
+..* Adding a `-` character before a Makefile command will enable the Makefile to proceed even if errors occur.

+[2.](https://serverfault.com/questions/311593/keeping-a-linux-process-running-after-i-logout) The `screen` program will allow you to log out of your server while keeping your processing running.